 The Conrad Tokyo is a high-rise hotel near Tokyo Bay overlooking the scenic Hamarikyu Garden, so bay-view rooms are recommended.
 This spotless, spacious hotel is modern and minimalist in its decor.
 There is a beautiful pool on the 29F (which requires a considerable extra charge for use) as well as a spa and gym.
 Guest rooms are large, modern and loungy, and the suite rooms are particularly luxurious.
 A short walk west to the luxurious shopping district of Ginza.
+The Conrad Tokyo has a legendary wine cellar.
 Book a room at the Conrad Tokyo.

 The Capitol Hotel Tokyu - comfort amid the trappings of power